RGD-5: Former

+Usage

+Service

+The RGD-5 was accepted into service with the Soviet Army in 1954.

+The RGD-5 was widely exported, and is still in service with many armies in the Middle East and the former Soviet bloc.

+Millions of RGD-5s and its clones have been manufactured over the years and although not as advanced as more modern grenades specifically designed to penetrate CRISAT standard body armour, the RGD-5 remains an effective and inexpensive weapon.

+A single RGD-5 grenade costs around $5 US.

-Usage in US president assassination attempt
+In assassination attempt of George W. Bush

 On 10 May 2005, Vladimir Arutyunian, a Georgian citizen and ethnic Armenian, waited for the United States President George W. Bush and Georgian President Mikheil Saakashvili to speak in Tbilisi's central Liberty Square.

 When Bush began speaking, Arutyunian threw an RGD-5 hand grenade wrapped in a red plaid handkerchief toward the podium where Bush stood as he addressed the crowd.

-The grenade landed 18.6 m from the podium, near where Saakashvili, his wife Sandra E. Roelofs, Laura Bush, and other officials were seated.
+The grenade landed 18.6 m from the podium, near where Saakashvili, his wife Sandra Roelofs, Laura Bush, and other officials were seated.

 The grenade failed to detonate.
 Although original reports indicated that the grenade was not live, it was later revealed that it was.
 After Arutyunian pulled the pin and threw the grenade, it hit a girl, cushioning its impact.

 The red handkerchief remained wrapped around the grenade, and it prevented the striker lever from releasing.
 A Georgian security officer quickly removed the grenade, and Arutyunian disappeared, but was later arrested.